Bowls: Variations of play

 Particularly in team competition there can be a large number of bowls on the green towards the conclusion of the end, and this gives rise to complex tactics.
 Teams "holding shot" with the closest bowl will often make their subsequent shots not with the goal of placing the bowl near the jack, but in positions to make it difficult for opponents to get their bowls into the head, or to places where the jack might be deflected to if the opponent attempts to disturb the head.

 There are many different ways to set up the game.
 Crown Green Bowling utilises the entire green.
 A player can send the jack anywhere on the green in this game and the green itself is more akin to a golf green, with much undulation.
 It is played with only two woods each.
 The jack also has a bias and is only slightly smaller than the woods.
 At the amateur level it is usual for several ends to be played simultaneously on one green.
 If two moving woods meet, both are taken back and the shots replayed.
 If a moving wood strikes a stationary wood or jack from another end, it is again taken back and replayed, but the bowl struck is replaced where contact took place.
 The game is played usually to 21-up in Singles and Doubles format with some competitions playing to 31-up.
 The Panel (Professional Crown Green Bowls) is played at the Red Lion Bowling Green, Westhoughton daily and is played to 41-up with greenside betting throughout play.
-The Green was formerly owned by the pub (now demolished) but was purchased in 2007 by The Panel who paid the brewery £12,000 for the renowned green and its surrounds.
+The Green was formerly owned by the pub (now demolished) but was purchased in 2007 by The Panel who paid the brewery £12,000 for the green and its surrounds.

 Singles, triples and fours and Australian pairs are some ways the game can be played.
-In singles, two people play against each other and the first to reach 21, 25 or 31 shots (as decided by the controlling body) is the winner.
+In singles, two people play against each other and the first to reach 21, 25, or 31 shots (as decided by the controlling body) is the winner.
 In one variation of singles play, each player uses two bowls only and the game is played over 21 ends.
 A player concedes the game before the 21st end if the score difference is such that it is impossible to draw equal or win within the 21 ends.
 If the score is equal after 21 ends, an extra end is played to decide the winner.
 An additional scoring method is set play.
 This comprises two sets over nine ends.
 Should a player win a set each, they then play a further 3 ends that will decide the winner.